 When students are abroad, or shortly after their return to the U.S., they will each write a blog regarding what they learned about Western Art with the assistance of the Givens Scholarship.
 The College will post these blogs on the website.

-The deadline for students approved to study abroad in Europe in FALL 2022 to apply for a Givens Scholarship is Monday, March 28, 2022.
+The deadline for students approved to study abroad in Europe in SPRING 2024 to apply for a Givens Scholarship is Monday, October 16, 2023.